mbrylewi/BookingScrapper/README.md

 This command will provide you data for APA Hotel and Washington Hotel Tokyo, for the dates of 2022-01-05 and 2022-01-06 since you provided the value 2 for the "interval" parameter.
 You will find the xlxs file saved under the path "C:/Users/Documents/generated_file".

-For each parameter, there is an abbreviation, the same command is equivalent in this form :
+For each parameter, there is an abbreviation.

+- This command :

 `$ python scrapper.py -c  "apa hotel" "washington hotel tokyo"  -d 2022-01-05 -o "C:/Users/Documents/generated_file"  -v`

-Is equivalent to the long version :
+- Is equivalent to this one :

 `$ python scrapper.py --competitors  "apa hotel" "washington hotel tokyo"  --datecheckin 2022-01-05 --outdir "C:/Users/Documents/generated_file"  --verbosity`